asagi4/comfyui-utility-nodes/README.md

 You can call it either as `steps(end)`, `steps(end, step=0.1)` or `steps(start, end, step)`. `step` is an optional parameter that defaults to `0.1`.
 It'll return steps *inclusive* of start and end as long as step doesn't go past the end.
 The second form is equivalent to `steps(step, end, step)`. i.e. it starts at the first step.

+## MUReplaceModelWeights

+This node replaces model weights *in-place*.
+It can be applied after for example Stable-Fast Unet compilation to change a model's weights without triggering a recompilation while still keeping the speed benefits from a compiled model.

+To use it, load a checkpoint as usual, apply Stable-Fast to the model, and then "reapply" weights with this node afterwards.

+It is 100% a hack, but it works and will save time if you change models often.
+The node will not work if you attempt to change the model type (that is, don't try to load SD1.5 weights into an SDXL model).